-According to the provisions of the Charter, the Council of the League is
+According to the provisions of the Charter, the Council of the League is the 'supreme authority' within the League system.

 The Charter defines the formation, competence, and rules of procedure and voting of the Council.
-It is made up of the representatives of Member States, usually at the level of foreign ministers, their representatives or
+It is made up of the representatives of Member More recently, the Arab Summit in Tunis (March, 2004) issued a Plan of States, usually at the level of foreign ministers, their representatives or permanent delegates.